1180779/Most-probable-graph-editor/README.md

     *   Mapped nodes are colored to indicate their connection.
 The coloring is stable and will not change on subsequent mappings.
     *   Use the **'M'** key as a shortcut to map currently selected nodes.
 *   **Project State**: Save and load the entire application state, including all graphs and mappings, to a single file.
+*   **Persistent Settings**: All visual settings, view preferences, and edge combine strategy are automatically saved to your browser's local storage and restored when you reopen the application.
+See [docs/LOCAL_STORAGE.md](docs/LOCAL_STORAGE.md) for details.

 ## How to Use